jfhbrook/susitna/README.md

 BASIC uses sigils to mark strings, and - for various reasons - I may adopt sigils more broadly, a la perl.

+- `null`: number
+- `$`: strings
+- `#`: file descriptor
+- `%`: array

+#### Arrays

+In traditional BASIC, arrays are pre-allocated.
+I think in my language, if you substitute an integer identifier for a 1-d array it should be unallocated?
+So `dim(i)`?

 #### Hashes

 A big open question is how I'm going to support hash-like data structures.
 There are two big alternatives:

 1. Augment arrays to support associative array features, similar to Lua tables
-2. Implement a separate Record type, inspired by Pascal
+2. Implement a separate `Record` type, inspired by Pascal

+If I do associative arrays, consider the syntax `dim($)`, where I use the string sigil to represent "this dimension is string-valued".
+I could also support `dim($, i)` or `dim(i, $)` potentially?

-I'm tickled by the tables idea, but it makes the typing a lot more squishy than a standard BASIC.
+Anyway: I'm tickled by the tables idea, but it makes the typing a lot more squishy than a standard BASIC.

+#### Modules

+Variable access in BASIC tends to operate on a namespace, and the operand stack is mostly used for evaluating expressions.
+In fact, subroutines often have a namespace under their name.

+Modules are also a natural extension of Programs - ie, instead of your program being a Program, it's the "main module".

+If I combine all of this with a JavaScript-style "with" and perhaps a prototype abstraction for modules, it opens up interesting possibilities in terms of doing object-oriented stuff.

 ### Encoding Language